lodist/Mushroom-Classification-Ensemble-Learning/README.md

 ## Script Explanation

 The script is provided both in .py as in .ipynb format.
+The .ipynb format includes ensemble learning to combine predictions from multiple models.

 The script performs the following steps: